top of page

 A study to develop measures of stress and resilience that accurately reflect the lived experiences of transgender and gender diverse people.

-Researchers: This study is co-led by Drs.
-Jae Puckett, Kaston Anderson-Carpenter, and Heather McCauley at MSU and Dr. Zachary DuBois at the University of Oregon also collaborated with us on this study.
+Researchers: This study was co-led by Drs.
+Jae Puckett, Kaston Anderson, and Heather McCauley at MSU and Dr. Zachary DuBois at the University of Oregon also collaborated with us on this study.

-Overall Aims: The overall aims of this study are to develop measures based directly on the experiences of transgender and gender diverse people to assess minority stressors.
-We are doing this because there are hardly any measures developed with transgender people in mind and most research instead forces transgender people's experiences into models or measures made for cis people.
+Overall Aims: The overall aims of this study were to develop measures based directly on the experiences of transgender and gender diverse people to assess minority stressors.
+We led this study because there are hardly any measures developed with transgender people in mind and most research instead forces transgender people's experiences into models or measures made for cis LGB people.

 What's the current status of this study?
 This project began September 2020.
-We developed 7 novel scales to measure unique forms of minority stress for transgender and gender diverse people.
+We developed 8 novel scales to measure unique forms of minority stress for transgender and nonbinary people.
 In 2023, we finished a large-scale measure validation survey.
-A paper with the findings from this survey is currently under review (fall 2024) and we hope to share the measures soon!
+We have published the main scales that were created and are continuing to publish from other parts of this data set.

 What are the findings from this study?